Dylan Keogh: Characterisation and introduction

 Shortly after joining the cast, Beck was told by the producers that Dylan should not smile; Dylan often employs sarcasm, especially when he gets frustrated.
-Speaking to Sarah Ellis of Inside Soap, Beck told her that Dylan finds his work easier to deal with, as he prefers "known quantities" to people, who he deems unreliable.
+Speaking to Sarah Ellis of Inside Soap, Beck told her that Dylan finds his work easier to deal with, as he prefers 'known quantities' to people who he deems unreliable.
 If he can, he will avoid interacting with people and comes across as "shambolic" to put them off.
 Dylan also prefers to work on the more unusual cases and medical mysteries.
 Beck thought Dylan unintentionally put people's backs up and this was something that real-life doctors did too.
 He also said, "Dylan doesn't explain himself very well – his bedside manner is about half a mile from the bedside!"
-The BBC also described him as being "abrupt and tactless".
+The BBC also described him as "abrupt and tactless".

 The character has also been deemed "rude" and "uncaring", and some viewers have speculated that Dylan has Asperger syndrome.
 Beck said he had his own feelings about Dylan and was happy for people to make up their own minds about him.
-Beck knew the character from the moment he read his first scripts.
-He shares some similarities with Dylan and an understanding of where he is coming from.
-Dylan's lives on a house boat, which he shares with his dog Dervla.
+Beck knew the character from the moment he read the first scripts for Dylan.
+He shares some similarities with Dylan and understands where he's coming from.
+Dylan lives on a houseboat, which he shares with his dog Dervla.
 Beck joked that they were both very important to Dylan, but filming with them could occasionally be difficult.
 Dylan likes to spend time with Dervla instead of being with other people.

 In the official press release for his arrival, Beck explained that in Dylan's fictional backstory he had ended up working as a general practitioner at a surgery in the countryside, despite being gifted at A&E medicine.
-Dylan was brought to the Emergency Department (ED) by Miriam Turner (Cheryl Campbell), who mentored him and clinical lead Nick Jordan (Michael French).
+Dylan was brought to the Emergency Department (ED) by Miriam Turner (Cheryl Campbell), who mentored him, along with clinical lead Nick Jordan (Michael French).
 Dylan makes a good diagnosis while he is in the ED, which both "impresses and annoys" Jordan.
-During Dylan's first full shift, he treats Hannah Fleet (Beth Goddard), a woman he rescued from a bus crash.
-Hannah blamed Dylan for the facial injuries she sustained and assumes that he will not remember her, but Dylan reels off her medical history from memory and then diagnoses her with an infection.
+During Dylan's first full shift, he treated Hannah Fleet (Beth Goddard), a woman he had rescued from a bus crash.
+Hannah blamed Dylan for the facial injuries she sustained and assumed that he would not remember her.
+However, Dylan recited her medical history from memory and diagnosed her with an infection.

 Beck pointed out that Dylan had a talent for diagnosis and working under pressure, making him an ideal ED doctor.
-Hannah later murdered paramedic Polly Emmerson (Sophia Di Martino) and Dylan blamed himself for her death.
-Dylan displayed his rarely seen emotional side when he treated a baby called Lucy.
+Hannah later murdered Ambulance Technician Polly Emmerson (Sophia Di Martino) and Dylan blamed himself for her death.
+Dylan displayed his rarely seen emotional side when he treated a baby named Lucy.
 Dylan was initially hesitant when he is placed in charge of her care, but began to enjoy being around Lucy as he treated her.
-When Lucy's condition deteriorates, she has to be revived.
+When Lucy's condition deteriorated, she has to be revived.
 Dylan then accuses her mother of passing on drugs to Lucy through breast milk.